 Marcin Gabryś, Ph.D.

-- "The Governance of Inuit Self-Governments in the Canadian Arctic" - book project.
+- Inuit self-governments in the Canadian Arctic governance - book project.

-- "A History of Canadian Social, Political and Legal Thought from the 1850s through 1945" – book project with Dr. Magdalena Modrzejewska.
+- History of Canadian social, political and legal thought since 1850s till 1945 – book project with dr. Magdalena Modrzejewska.

 Prof. Marta Kijewska-Trembecka, prof. UJ